Life Insurance With Long Term Care Benefits

 Your options depend on your health, age, and financial goals.
 If you want to insure for the risk then you must be healthy enough to qualify for insurance and be able to afford it.

 Your future will happen whether you plan for it or not.
 By waiting to decide, you are deciding to wait.
 If your health changes you may not be insurable.
-25% applying for insurance ages 60-69 are declined coverage because of health, 44% ages 70-79 are declined.
+Of those applying for insurance ages 60-69 25% are declined coverage because of health, 44% ages 70-79 are declined.
+The younger you are when you buy insurance the cheaper it is and more likely you will health-qualify.

-According to the Alzheimer's Association 1 in 3 will die from Alzheimer's or another form of dementia (2 minute video).
+According to the Alzheimer's Association 1 in 3 will die from Alzheimer's or another form of dementia.
+Alzheimer's is expected to become the leading cause of death in the future, having increased more than forty-six percent between the years 2000 and 2006.
 Do you really think you are going to beat the odds?
-If it's not Alzheimer's, it can be 1,000 others.
+If it's not Alzheimer's, it can be 1,000 other health problems.

 If you think that you will not need long term care when you are old and frail then consider that you will still be leaving a legacy with the life insurance.
 Life insurance benefits the living.

 What do you want to have happen with your estate?
 Most reply they want it to go to their children, grandchildren, or a charity.
-Too bad 90% won't have their wishes for their estates realized.
-Their children's and grandchildren's future will be effected by the cost of their long term care.
+Your children's and grandchildren's future will be effected by the cost of your long term care.

 Jonthan Pond, award winning financial advisor claims that 90% of estates go in this order: